 Protect CFA Volunteers from Bullying

-We request that you and your Government address our shared concerns to ensure positive outcomes, transparency and to strengthen the processes for the investigation and resolution of complaints made from within the CFA, to the mutual benefit of volunteers, the CFA and the communities we serve.
+We request that the Legislative Assembly move to address our shared concerns to ensure positive outcomes, transparency and to strengthen the processes for the investigation and resolution of complaints made from within the CFA, to the mutual benefit of volunteers, the CFA and the communities we serve.
 We acknowledge there is a Review currently underway into Equity and Diversity covering the CFA.

 Recognising that the most productive way of addressing the issue in the long term will involve significant internal cultural change within the CFA, we believe these improvements initially should involve the legislated establishment of a separate entity, or provision within an existing body of an organisation, to deal with complaints, completely independent of the CFA.

 What we are calling for is proactive endorsement and institutionalising of reforms for better workplace protection, as is already the case with employees, to include enforceable provisions for CFA volunteers to be protected from and be compensated for being bullied or other discriminatory and inequitable workplace behaviours.

 Amongst other things, we believe legislation needs to embrace the following:

 • The findings of the Victorian Equal Opportunity & Human Rights Commission Independent Equity and Diversity Review of the Country Fire Authority and the Metropolitan Fire Brigade, when released.

 • CFA Volunteer Code of Conduct

 • Victorian Emergency Management Strategic Action Plan 2015 – 2018 - People and Culture - Priorities C & D

 There is NO independent body wholly outside the CFA that protects and enforces a volunteers’ rights at "work".